apache/mxnet/docs/tutorials/sparse/csr.md

     indices = [0, 2, 1]

 The `indptr` array is what will help identify the rows where the data appears.
-It stores the index into `data` of the first non-zero element number of each row of the matrix.
+It stores the offset into `data` of the first non-zero element number of each row of the matrix.
 This array always starts with 0 (reasons can be explored later), so indptr[0] is 0.
 Each subsequent value in the array is the aggregate number of non-zero elements up to that row.
 Looking at the first row of the matrix you can see two non-zero values, so indptr[1] is 2.
 The next row contains all zeros, so the aggregate is still 2, so indptr[2] is 2.
 Finally, you see the last row contains one non-zero element bring the aggregate to 3, so indptr[3] is 3.
+To reconstruct the dense matrix, you will use `data[0:2]` and `indices[0:2]` for the first row, `data[2:2]` and `indices[2:2]` for the second row (which contains all zeros), and `data[2:3]` and `indices[2:3]` for the third row.
 Your result:

     indptr = [0, 2, 2, 3]